 How to Compare PCB Manufacturing Services for Your Board

-Some companies will spam you with offers like “2 to 48 layer HDI RF metal core PCB” or something similarly absurd.
-While experienced designers can spot bogus manufacturers from afar, there is always a temptation to go with the lowest priced, supposedly fastest overseas company you can find.
+Some companies will spam you with offers like “2 to 48 layer HDI RF metal core PCB” compare to something similarly absurd.
+While experienced designers can spot bogus manufacturers from afar, there is always a temptation to go with the lowest-priced, the supposedly fastest overseas company you can find.
 However, there is a lot more that should go into choosing a PCB manufacturing service than just price.

 One thing I did not account for in my first manufacturing run was the shipping time required to move from fabrication to assembly, and to deliver the finished PCBA to me.
 Also, I did not account for the time required to ship components to the manufacturer, which delayed the start of PCB assembly.
 Make sure you account for these other aspects of the PCB manufacturing process so you don’t get surprised by any delivery delays.

 Some manufacturers will provide fabrication and assembly in-house, while some will outsource assembly to a partner.
 Keep this in mind because you may need to have your fabricated boards and your components sent over to an assembler, assuming you won’t do the assembly yourself.
 Some PCBA for manufacturing services will offer a turnkey service, where they handle everything related to your production run and you don’t have to worry about much else.
 This is good for designers who may not be familiar with the procurement and consignment process or have time to manage procurement.